 Test-Time Adaptation describes the task of refining a model pre-trained on a \textit{source} dataset using an unlabelled \textit{target} dataset, accommodating for the distribution shift between the source and target domains.
 Many existing TTA approaches \cite{Liang2020DoWR,Shin_2022_CVPR,Zhang2021AuxAdaptSA,litrico_2023_CVPR} employ pseudo-labelling, where predictions from the source pre-trained model are used to guide re-training on the target dataset.
-However, pseudo-labels generated by the pre-trained model usually contain significant noise due to the domain gap between the source and target datasets, resulting in poor adaptation when they are used naively for re-training.
-In addition, unlike tasks such as segmentation or object detection where labels describe properties of individual point clouds such as semantic classes or object locations, in the task of LiDAR place recognition labels denote the relationship between point clouds instead, indicating whether or not they depict the same location in the world (\ie{} are \textit{positively} or \textit{negatively} associated).
+However, pseudo-labels generated by the pre-trained model usually contain significant noise due to the domain gap between the source and target datasets, resulting in poor adaptation when they are used naively for re-training. {In addition, TTA approaches for tasks such as segmentation and object detection are generally inapplicable to LiDAR place recognition due to fundamental differences in the nature of the ground truth required; for tasks in the former category, the ground truth denotes properties of the individual training samples such as semantic class or object locations, while for LiDAR place recognition the ground truth instead denotes the relationship between point clouds (\ie{} are they \textit{positively} or \textit{negatively} associated).}